medievalmills/medievalmills.github.io/05_freelance.markdown

 permalink: /freelance/
 ---

+Alongside my academic work, I've done freelance work for a number of years now, with experience working with both individuals and larger organisations.
+I find the process of working with collaborators incredibly rewarding, and take pride in working together to identify what I can bring to any project.

+Interested in working with me on your project?
+Don't hesitate to [get in touch](mailto:e.mills4@exeter.ac.uk) to discuss how I might be able to help.

 ### Medieval French, translation, and pronunciation
 I have several years' experience of composing in medieval French (from various periods and places).
 Most recently, I have worked on the Netflix series, *Vikings: Valhalla*, to which I contributed lines of dialogue in Norman French.
-(Read more about the process here!)
+(Read more about the process [here](https://edwardmills.uk/2024/09/02/medieval-french-netflix.html)!)
 I’ve also had the pleasure of working with the author [Marie Gethins](https://www.mariegethins.com), with whom I collaborated to provide 14th-century equivalents to  modern French proverbs for use in her novel.
-Most recently, I've contributed to BBC Radio 4's *Word of Mouth* programme on French in Britain, including offering advice on pronunciation.
+Most recently, I've contributed to BBC Radio 4's [*Word of Mouth*](https://www.bbc.co.uk/sounds/play/m0030yrm) programme on French in medieval Britain, including offering advice on pronunciation.

-If you're wondering **how to say something in medieval French**, do get in touch!
+All of which is to say: if you're wondering **how to say something in medieval French**, or want some advice on working with the language more generally, do get in touch!
 I'll see what I can do to help.

- as well as translating a range of material into different varieties and dialects of medieval French simply for fun, including the theme-tune to The Fresh Price of Bel-Air and the opening lines of Star Trek (into Anglo-Norman).
-Please don’t hesitate to get in touch with me if you’ve got a similar project in mind, whether it’s a couple of lines for flavour or something more substantial.

-### Academic Work
-Alongside these more day-to-day concerns, I've also begun to do academic work at the intersection of medieval studies and neurodiversity studies.
-This is a rapidly-growing area, and started (for me) with a [presentation](https://www.youtube.com/watch?v=P9_Lh_kUGE0) organised for Neurodiversity Celebration Week 2023.
-In it, I talked about the efficacy and ethics of retrospective diagnosis: can, and should, we label medieval figures as neurodivergent?
-An edited version of this talk has since been been [published Open Access](https://www.degruyterbrill.com/document/doi/10.1515/9781501517341-010/html) in the collaborative volume, *Towards an Accessible Academy: Perspectives from Disabled Medievalists*, and I discussed my chapter as part of a special episode of the [Multicultural Middle Ages podcast](https://www.multiculturalmiddleages.com/post/disability-and-medieval-studies-then-and-now-lee-doherty-harrison).

-I'm keen to return to working in this area in the near future.
+### Training, development, and advocacy
+During my PhD, I developed an interest in researcher development, and have offered training (predominantly to PGRs) in areas relating to my expertise.
+This has included running training sessions on **text encoding** (specifically TEI-P5), **blogs and social media for postgraduates**, and **academic writing**.
+In 2021, I prepared a [suite of resources](https://researcher-development.co.uk/preparingforyourviva/) for the University of Exeter's Doctoral College aimed at preparing candidates for the PhD viva.

+I've also run numerous sessions on neurodiversity in academia.
+For more information on my work in this area, see my [dedicated page](https://edwardmills.uk/autism/).